extension-js/extension.js/docs/ARCHITECTURE.md

 ## Control bridge

 The dev server hosts a WebSocket channel at `/extjs-control`.
+It refuses a handshake whose Origin is `http://`, `https://` or `null`, so a web page cannot connect.
 Every client presents the session instance id when it connects.
 Clients connect with one of three roles.
 A producer is the runtime inside the extension.
 It sends logs and runs the reload, open, storage and eval commands.